JoshuaRiddell/botslib/README.md

-# BOTS
+# botslib
-A central library for Out of The Bots robotics products.
+A Pyton library for the Out of the Bots micropython board.